-The 31-year-old had hidden the woman’s important documents and told her he would give them back to her in exchange for a hug; he then forcibly pulled her onto him when she asked for her belongings
+31-yr-old had hidden woman’s important documents, told her he would return them in exchange for a 'jaadoo ki jhappi'; he then forcibly pulled her onto him when she asked for her belongings

 A cook employed by a prominent business family at their Cuffe Parade residence allegedly molested a female help.
 His uncouth behaviour got him arrested by the Cuffe Parade police.

 The accused who stays in the domestic help quarters on the 19th floor, came from behind and forcibly pulled the maid towards him.
 File pic